myoung34/jekyll-deploy-gh-pages/README.md

-> **This action has been updated from the first beta version of GH Actions to the new beta version of GH Actions.
-See below for the new structure required in your workflow.**

 # A GitHub Action for Custom Jekyll Builds on GitHub Pages

-A GitHub Action for building and deploying a Jekyll repo back to its `gh-pages` branch.
+A GitHub Action for building and deploying a Jekyll repo back to a branch.

 **Why not just let GitHub Pages build it?
 Becaues this way we can use our own custom Jekyll plugins and build scripts.**